 Each 10 class session promises to get you going, even if you’re a total beginner with no knowledge of Chinese language.
 But for those who are also interested in speaking and reading Chinese, the center offers a large selection of classes.

-Take Chinese calligraphy classes in San Francisco Ming’s Chinese Calligraphy is a San Francisco institution, run by Mr. Mak Ming Chan himself, who was born to an artistic family in Guangdong province before moving to Hong Kong in the 1970s to work as a professional artist.
-He now offers private calligraphy classes located at his studio in Parkside, at the price of $200 for 4 1.5 hour lessons.
-Learn Chinese calligraphy in Boston
+Ming’s Chinese Calligraphy is a San Francisco institution, run by Mr. Mak Ming Chan himself, who was born to an artistic family in Guangdong province before moving to Hong Kong in the 1970s to work as a professional artist.
+He now offers private calligraphy classes located at his studio in Parkside, at the price of £200 for 4 1.5 hour lessons.

-Fo Guang Buddhist Temple in Boston, located on Concord Ave in Cambridge, offers weekly calligraphy lessons every Saturday afternoons.
+The Fo Guang Buddhist Temple in Boston, located on Concord Ave in Cambridge, offers weekly calligraphy lessons every Saturday afternoons.
 Classes last for 1.5 hours, and the temple has been an active member of the Cambridge community since the late 90s.
-Take Chinese calligraphy lessons with a private tutor

 For the most motivated students who want to improve quickly and have already invested in all the supplies they’ll need to learn calligraphy, a private tutor is a good option.